Our division works across five major research areas.

 Oxygen is central to life and we are interested in the sensing machinery, in particular hypoxia-inducible factor (HIF).
 HIF regulates DNA transcription in response to changes in oxygenation and shapes many aspects of behaviour at both the cellular and whole-organisms level.
 It contributes to a range of cardiovascular and renal diseases, as well as the most common form of kidney cancer, clear cell renal cell carcinoma.
-We use multidisciplinary collaborative approaches to develop novel small molecules to target hypoxia-signaling as potential therapeutics.
+We use multidisciplinary collaborative approaches to develop novel small molecule hypoxia signalling targeting agents with therapeutic potential.
 We are also investigating the function of HIF in humoral immunity.

-Signalling by tumour necrosis factor (TNF) mediates immunity and contributes to vascular disease.
-We are scrutinising its role in kidney inflammation and transplant rejection by using cell culture systems and histological analysis of primary human tissues.
-In the kidney, tissue-specific immunity is unusual as this organ presents a unique tissue environment for resident immune cells that are exposed to regional hypersalinity and hypoxia.
-Using single cell approaches, we are investigating the immune landscape of human kidneys in health and disease.
+Tumour necrosis factor (TNF) mediates immunity and contributes to vascular disease.
+We are scrutinising its role in kidney inflammation and transplant rejection, using cell culture systems and histological analysis of primary human tissues. .

 IgG antibodies play a pathogenic role in a number of autoimmune diseases and in transplant rejection.
-Our experimental medicine investigates the use of novel B cell targeted immunosuppressants in transplantation and uses murine models, primary human cells and tissues, and two-photon microscopy to investigate the cellular effector functions of IgG via Fc gamma receptors.
+We have used an experimental medicine study to investigate the use of novel B cell targeted immunosuppressants in transplantation, and use primary human cells and tissues, as well as murine models and two-photon microscopy to investigate the cellular effector functions of IgG, mediated by Fc gamma receptors.